 Add the following to thIS SUBSECTION:

 The quantity of TYPE II AGGREGATE BASE will be measured per cubic yard.

+The quantity of MODIFIED TYPE II ACCESS ROAD will be measured per cubic yard.

 The quantity of TYPE II AGGREGATE BASE will be measured in all areas to receive bituminous pavement.
 Measurement does not include the area under sidewalks, cross-gutters, driveways, sidewalk ramps, curb and gutters, Portland cement concrete pavement, median pavements, permanent patches, trench backfill for drainage structures or other underground facilities.